chipotle/bookbind/README.md

 ## In progress

-While Bookbind can be used as-is already, it's missing some functionality (most notably for cover art), not all features have been tested, and there's a lot of rough edges.
+While Bookbind can be used as-is already, it's missing some functionality, not all features have been tested, and there's a lot of rough edges.

 The extremely high-level road map:

 * v0.5: Feature complete
-* v0.8: PyPI-style packaging and installation
+* v0.8: Test suites
 * v1.0: Full documentation and a good default style or two
 * Future:
     * EPUB 3.0 support